SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/create-full-stack-project.md

 This section explains how to access the SAP Build lobby and create a full-stack application using SAP Build Code.

-> [!Note]
+> [!Information]
-> The Joule prompts are given in such a way to get the expected code. --> to be updated
+> The Joule prompt is designed to guide the generation of the complete code required to successfully develop a full-stack application in SAP Build Code powered by Joule.
+This prompt ensures that it aligns with the hands-on requirements.

 1. Open the SAP Build Lobby.